web-platform-tests/rfcs/rfcs/address_space_overrides.md

-The WPT infrastructure is modified to run new servers on these IP addresses, by the way of two new domains: `public-web-platform.test` and `private-web-platform.test`.
+The WPT infrastructure is modified to run new servers on these IP addresses, by the way of two new domains: `public-web-platform.test` and `local-web-platform.test`.
 These are added to the system hosts file.
 All subdomains and protocols are supported on these new domains.

 See web-platform-tests/wpt#28768 for an abandoned experimental implementation.